How trauma affects Aboriginal life

 - Secondary trauma.
 This is also called vicarious trauma and relates to a person who develops trauma symptoms from close contact with someone who has experienced a traumatic event.
 These persons are usually family members, but can also be carers or health professionals.

 - Historical trauma.
 When traumatic experiences or events are shared by a group of people within a society, or even by an entire community, ethnic, or national group, we speak of historical trauma.
 Its characteristics are widespread effects, collective suffering, and malicious intent.
+The term is based on studies of traumas of the colonisation, relocation, and assimilation of the American First Peoples who share many parallels with Australia's First Peoples.

 You can be traumatised by a single occurrence of such an event, multiple or repeated events.